brianjbeach/chalice-unit-test/README.md

         assert json.loads(response['body']) == dict([('hello', 'alice')])
 ```

-Unlike the previous functions, **test_users** uses the POST verb rather than GET.
-POST requests require a body and a content-type header to tell Chalice what type of data you sending.
+Unlike the previous functions, **test_users** uses the POST verb instead of GET.
+POST requests require a body and a content-type header to tell Chalice the type of data you're sending.

 ```
     def test_users(self):